creditkarma/thrift-typescript/README.md

 }
 ```

+The `enum` represents all potential values of the `__type` property attached to each variation of our union.
+Instead of generating one `interface` with optional properties we generate one interface for each field where that field is required our resulting `type` is then the union of multiple interfaces each with only one property.
+This provides compile-time guarantees that we are setting one and only one field for the union.

 This output is more complex, but it allows us to do a number of things.
-It allows us to take advantage of discriminated unions in our application code:
+The most significant of which may be that it allows us to take advantage of discriminated unions in our application code:

 ```typescript
 function processUnion(union: MyUnion) {